-To step onboard Belmond Hiram Bingham is to be transported to another world—and that’s before you’ve even reached mythical Machu Picchu.
+To step onboard Hiram Bingham, A Belmond Train, Peru, is to be transported to another world—and that’s before you’ve even reached mythical Machu Picchu.
 Crossing Peru’s Sacred Valley on this unique train, you’ll become wholly aware that, as the philosopher Martin Buber observed: “All journeys have secret destinations of which the traveller is unaware.”

 Departing from Poroy (a short ride from Cusco), our maître d' will welcome you to the dining car for a luxury brunch as you settle in.
 Later in the journey you might like to take a pisco sour in the bar car.
 You’ll find Peruvian hospitality with our warm and tuneful local band.
 Spending time in the observation car is an absolute must; you’ll truly feel like you’ve stepped back into the golden age of travel.

 What’s so relaxing about this excursion is its leisurely pace.
 The route itself is 57 miles and lasts about three and a half hours in each direction.
 You’ll traverse the Sacred Valley of the Incas, stretching from Ollantaytambo to Písac along Urubamba River (the Sacred River).
 Expect to be mesmerized by the sight of its vast mountains and deep green valleys, complete with roaming llamas.
 As the scenery changes from ancient towns to lush cloud forest, the sense of adventure and discovery is unparalleled.

 Seeing Machu Picchu for the first time is breathtaking.
 As part of your Belmond Hiram Bingham experience, you’ll be met by a personal guide who will show you around the ancient site.
 You can even get a special stamp for your passport when you’re on the site.
 Once you’ve explored, you’ll take afternoon tea at Belmond Sanctuary Lodge at Machu Picchu’s gates.